Skip to main content

 • Current official letter of award addressed to UNO, which includes terms of support, the specific amount of support, and the period covered by the sponsoring organization (home government, international organization, university employer, etc.).

-All documents are valid for 12 months from the date of issuance.
+All bank documents are valid for 12 months from the date of issuance.
 You will be emailed with detailed instructions on how to submit these documents after admission.
-All documents will be submitted through the iGlobal portal.
+All documents will be submitted through the iGlobal portal, and should not be sent via email.

 *Applicants are solely responsible for ensuring all their materials have been received.
 If it is determined that an applicant has submitted false records or omitted information about previous school attendance, their application will be denied, or admission will be rescinded.